Brand Measurement Case Studies

 Contribution Margin +68% YoY

-In six weeks: contribution margin grew from ~$140K/week to $209K/week.
+In six weeks: contribution margin grew +68% year-over-year on a multimillion-dollar weekly base.
 YoY comp accelerated from +22% to +68%.
 New customer revenue flipped from six consecutive weeks negative to positive by week four.

 Better-for-You Wellness CPG